yahyoha/task3/README.md

 17. Navigate Back to the 'Billing Dashboard' and you will see our visualization.

-## Setup CloudBillingTool with K8s
+## Setup CloudBillingTool with K8s and SQL Server

+Todo: Architecture Diagram

 # Development